-A class of type 2 diabetes medications that includes Invokana (canagliflozin) and Invokamet (canagliflozin and metformin) has been linked to dangerous side effects, including ketoacidosis, a condition that may lead to diabetic coma and death.
+A class of type 2 diabetes medications that includes Invokana (canagliflozin) has been linked to dangerous side effects, including ketoacidosis, a condition that may lead to diabetic coma and death.

 Sodium-glucose cotransporter-2 (SGLT2) inhibitors are a group of drugs FDA-approved to treat low blood sugar in adults with Type 2 diabetes.

-The FDA has warned, however, that drugs like Invokana can lead to a condition known as diabetic ketoacidosis (DKA), characterized by excessive acid levels in the blood.
+The FDA has warned, however, that SGLT2 inhibitors like Invokana can lead to a condition known as diabetic ketoacidosis (DKA), characterized by excessive acid levels in the blood.
 FDA has also warned about bone breaks and kidney injuries associated with SGLT2 inhibitors.

 A number of manufacturers—including Johnson & Johnson, maker of Invokana—sell diabetic medications that are associated with harmful side effects.